Danfoa/MorphoSymm/README.md

     orbit_w = {g: rep_Od_pseudo(g) @ w for g in G.elements}
 ```

+> As an example you can check the script [robot_symmetry_visualization.py](https://github.com/Danfoa/MorphoSymm/blob/devel/morpho_symm/robot_symmetry_visualization.py), where we use the symmetry representations to generate the animations of all robot in the library (with the same script).

 ### Equivariant Neural Networks

  > _In this section we briefly show how to construct G-equivariant multi-layer perceptron E-MLP architectures.
 Future tutorials will cover G-equivariant CNNs and GNNs._